superluminar-io/aws_fundamentals_workshop/docs/3_conclusion.md

 This workshop has provided you with a solid foundation in AWS.
 Remember that cloud computing is a vast and rapidly evolving field.
 Here are some suggestions for continuing your AWS journey:

 - Review the additional resources provided at the end of each lab to deepen your understanding of specific topics.
-- Apply what you've learned by working on personal projects or contributing to work-related AWS initiatives, particularly focusing on CDK deployments and network architecture.
+- Apply what you've learned by working on personal projects or contributing to work-related AWS initiatives, particularly focusing on Pulumi deployments and network architecture.
 - Consider pursuing AWS certifications to validate your skills and knowledge.
 - Stay updated with the latest AWS developments by following AWS blogs, attending webinars, and participating in AWS events.
 - Explore advanced services like Aurora in more depth, building on the conceptual knowledge you've gained in this workshop.